tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

               Follow the steps described in https://tinkerbell.org/examples/hello-world/ to say 'Hello World!' with a workflow.
 ```

-When the provisioner is ready, a summary is printed to the console and you can now ssh in.
+When the provisioner is ready, you'll see the summary above and you can continue.

 ### Connecting to the Provisioner

-All the following commands have to be executed in the artifacts' directory created above unless stated otherwise.

 Connect to the provisioner via `vagrant ssh`: